yczeng/bible-app/readme.md

 toast.show();
 ```

+### Printing to Log

+'''
+Log.i("tag", "msg");
+'''

+open LogCat at the bottom of AndroidStudio and search for "tag" to filter for only the relevant log messages

 ### Running Tests
 test/ includes TestMain.java and JSONBible.java
 TestMain.java is a testing suite for the classfile JSONBible.java, which should take in a JSONArray in the constructor and have some helper methods to access important data from the bible and simplify those actions.